xuio/homeassistant-hue-tap-dial/README.md

 ```

 This uses the exact brightness delta value from the device, providing smooth and precise dimming control.

-## Troubleshooting

-- Make sure your zigbee2mqtt is properly configured and the Tap Dial is paired
-- Check that MQTT integration is installed and configured in Home Assistant
-- The device ID should match exactly what's shown in zigbee2mqtt
-- Check Home Assistant logs for any error messages

-### Template Warnings
-If you see warnings like `Template variable warning: 'dict object' has no attribute 'action_type'`, these are from zigbee2mqtt's auto-discovery, not our integration.
-See [DISABLE_Z2M_DISCOVERY.md](DISABLE_Z2M_DISCOVERY.md) for solutions.

 ## Device Triggers